kubedb/docs/docs/guides/postgres/scaling/horizontal-scaling/scale-horizontally/index.md

 # Horizontal Scale Postgres Cluster

-This guide will show you how to use `KubeDB` enterprise operator to increase/decrease the number of members of a `Postgres` Cluster.
+This guide will show you how to use `KubeDB` Ops Manager to increase/decrease the number of members of a `Postgres` Cluster.

 ## Before You Begin

 - At first, you need to have a Kubernetes cluster, and the `kubectl` command-line tool must be configured to communicate with your cluster.
 If you do not already have a cluster, you can create one by using [kind](https://kind.sigs.k8s.io/docs/user/quick-start/).

-- Install `KubeDB` community and enterprise operator in your cluster following the steps [here](/docs/setup/README.md).
+- Install `KubeDB` in your cluster following the steps [here](/docs/setup/README.md).

 - You should be familiar with the following `KubeDB` concepts:
   - [Postgres](/docs/guides/postgres/concepts/postgres.md)